Sermon: The Ninth Commandment

 God is also saying to the person who is receiving this falsehood, that though the liar's voice sounds gracious, the liar is full of countless wickedness.
 If they lie in this situation, they are going to lie in others, and others, and others, and still others.
 It never ends.
 If the character chain is not broken and a right kind of link put into place, one sin is going to continue to lead to another, and a lying sin tends to escalate and begins to bring other things into it.

-Proverbs 26:26 Whose hatred is covered by deceit, his wickedness shall be showed before the whole congregation.
+Proverbs 26:26 Though his hatred is covered by deceit, his wickedness will be revealed before the assembly.

 Now why can we say something like this consistently?
 It is because there is a God in heaven.
 God is judging His creation, and He is not asleep ever, and His memory is perfect.
 He will find a way to correct a situation that is going on in His Family even if it requires Him to expose the liar before the whole congregation.

-Proverbs 26:27 Whoso digs a pit [meaning a pit of lies] shall fall therein: and he that rolls a stone, it will return upon him.
+Proverbs 26:27 Whoever digs a pit [meaning a pit of lies] will fall into it, and he who rolls a stone, will have it roll back on him.

 These are pretty graphic.
 Liars have that which they have lied about come back on them.
 Whatever one sows, that is what one reaps.

-Proverbs 26:28 A lying tongue hates those that are afflicted by it; and a flattering mouth works ruin.
+Proverbs 26:28 A lying tongue hates those who are crushed by it, and a flattering mouth works ruin.

 I want to go to Jeremiah 17 just to expand on a very well-known verse.
 I will give some synonyms that will help you to understand it a little bit more clearly.